Steps to securing an Industrial Placement: Filling out job applications

 1) Staying organised

 I highly recommend using an excel spreadsheet to keep track of what placements you applied for and where you are in the application process for the job.
-I would also copy the links of jobs I liked the look of, but hadn't applied for yet and filled in the Excel box with yellow (and turned it green when I applied).
+I also used to copy the links of jobs I liked the look of, but hadn't applied for yet and filled in the Excel box with yellow (and turned it green when I applied).

 To make dedicated time in the bustling student life for specifically applying to placements, I used Google Calendar to organise my time.
 I found it real useful.
 I would put my lectures, sports, placement application times all on the calendar.
 That way, I wouldn't forget to apply and was held accountable for what I did with my time.